Sarah-Connie/T3A2-A/README.md

     ##### Acceptance criteria:
     - Create a login form to allow police to enter details and access their dashboard/portal
     - Include search option within dashboard for police to query the data
-    - Ability to search current cases from a generic user and modify details
+    - Ability to search current cases from a general user and modify details
     - Create a form to add a new missing person to the database
     - Include a button to completely remove a missing person from the database
 >
-- ##### Julia, Generic User (any user not of the admin/police type, and also logged in):
+- ##### Julia, general User (any user not of the admin/police type, and also logged in):
     >
     - As Julia, I want to be able to create an account as I have been recently affected by a missing person.
         - As Julia, I want to be able to create a new account so I can share that my daughter has recently gone missing.
     - As Julia, I want to be create a new missing person report for my daughter so that people can help me find her.
     - As Julia, I want to be able to share my missing person report on my social media so that other people can view reliable and organized information.
-        - As Julia, I want to be able to share my missing person report on my social media so that other people can view reliable and organized information and continue to share it easily on their profiles too.
+        - As Julia, I want to be able to share my missing person report via Facebook and email so that other people can view reliable and organized information and continue to share it easily on their profiles too.
     - As Julia, I want to lodge new missing person reports so that can raise awareness for other peoples' missing children.
-    - As Julia, I want to be able to find relevant resources on the site so that I can get mental health support.
-        - As Julia, I want to be able to find relevant resources on the site so that I can get mental health support without feeling like I am not doing enough to help find my daughter.
     >
     ##### Acceptance criteria:
     - Create a signup form for new users to enter details and become a member of the database